MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

    - Added multi-threaded group membership full import strategy to improve import performance.
 Delta import remains single-threaded operation
    - Added support for complex schema types resulting attributes like OnPremisesExtentionAttributes.* being available now
    - Added support for export_password attribute to avoid export-change-not-reimported errors and do not show initial password in the connector space.
 Behavior is similar to other ECMA2 connectors
    - Added a handler to support HTTP requests throttling.
-When Azure AD replica receives too many requests from a client it might respond with Retry-After instruction.
+When Azure AD replica receives too many requests from a client, it might respond with Retry-After instruction.
 Connector will pause and retry instead of failing
    - Delta import profile will no longer start if query filters are defined.
-If you want to import only specific objects from Azure AD, e.g. users having last name that starts with A*, then delta import functionality will be blocked
+If you want to import only specific objects from Azure AD, for example, users having last name that starts with A*, then delta import functionality will be blocked

 ## 1.1.913.0 \(January 2019\)